Supporting the Ecuadorian Youth to achieve their higher education goals, and become successful professionals

-This scholarship is intended to assist students in the Tri-State area of New York, in paying costs related expenses for their studies at educational institutions in the United States.
+This scholarship is intended to assist students in the Tri-State area of New York (NY, NJ, and CT), in paying costs related expenses for their studies at educational institutions in the United States.
 Five students are selected every year for a JUVE ESF scholarship of $1,000 each.
 The scholarship is provided to students seeking higher education regardless of immigration status.
 The organization will use information from the Department of Education and/or local universities to verify that students meet the criteria for these scholarships.
 Information on specific documents/application materials needed to be uploaded to the application can be found in their respective sections of the application (after the eligibility questions).
 The application and all of it’s required written components must be completed in English.
 The requirements to apply and participate in the scholarship competition are:

-- Must be an Ecuadorian citizen or of Ecuadorian descend
+- Must be an Ecuadorian citizen or of Ecuadorian descent

-- Must be enrolled, or accepted, to study in the fall or spring semesters of the 2022-2023 academic year at an accredited university in the United States
+- Must be enrolled in – or accepted to – a program of study in the fall or spring semesters of the 2022-2023 academic year at an accredited university in the United States

 - Must have a minimum grade point average (GPA) of 3.0 on a 4.0 scale

 - Must write an argumentative essay on the topic of this year’s application cycle (see below)